 Subjects were required to lie supine on a massage table.
-In accordance with the procedures of Lee and Munn [19], the test leg was passively raised 10 times to precondition the tissues, and to account for variability in activity levels between subjects immediately prior to testing (t).
+In accordance with the procedures of Lee and Munn [19], the test leg was passively raised 10 times to precondition the tissues, and to account for variability in activity levels between subjects immediately prior to testing (the test set-up is shown in figure 1).
 Supine passive leg raises were performed 3 times with each of the 4 knee braces, with 1 minute rest between tests with the same knee brace, and 2 minutes between different braces.
 During testing the subject was required to verbally indicate if and when they felt an onset of stretch-related pain.
 Each test would cease upon the onset of pain or deviations in EMG muscle activity above resting baseline level.

+Figure 1.
+Subject test set-up for passive hip moment assessment, showing placement of force transducer, ankle brace and one of the 4 knee braces used to maintain the knee at a predetermined angle (180 degrees in the example above).

-Total hip moments were measured during level walking with the use of a 9 camera, 3-D motion-capture system (T-series, Vicon, Oxford, UK) and 2 force plates (9281CA, Kistler, Winterthur, Switzerland).
+Total hip moments were calculated during level walking with the use of a 9 camera, 3-D motion-capture system (T-series, Vicon, Oxford, UK) and 2 force plates (9281CA, Kistler, Winterthur, Switzerland).
 35 retro-reflective markers were placed on each subject in accordance with the placements used by previous researchers [20-22].
 Motion capture data was sampled at 100-Hz and force plate data at 1000-Hz.
-The data was stored on a personal computer (Dell Precision, M4500, Dell, Bracknell, UK).
-Data was initially assessed via the Nexus software programme (Vicon Nexus version 1.8, Vicon, Oxford, UK), before being transferred to Microsoft Excel (2010, Microsoft Excel, Redmond, US) and Matlab for further processing.
+Data was initially assessed via the Nexus software programme (Vicon Nexus version 1.8, Vicon, Oxford, UK), before being transferred to Microsoft Excel (2010, Microsoft, Redmond, US) and Matlab for further processing.

 Subjects were required to walk along a 10-metre walkway in view of the motion capture cameras and over the force plates at their normal walking speed.
 The tester observed foot contact onto the force plates and ensured a minimum of 5 walks contained both left and right clear foot strikes.
-Once this was achieved the tester completed preliminary processing to ensure all markers were still visible in a minimum of 5 of the walks for each leg.
-If this was not the case further tests were carried out until sufficient complete data was available.
+Walking was at each subject’s normal pace without reasonable likelihood of fatigue during testing.

 2.3 Data Processing

+A data processing pipeline was created in Vicon Nexus to perform standard data modelling of the walking trials.
+The pipeline included Woltring filtering and gap filling.
+Following determination of marker trajectories data was smoothed using a low-pass Butterworth filter at 6 Hz.
 Total moment-angle data for the hip was established for each complete gait cycle, and data was used from the first 5 complete tests on each leg.
 The coefficient of multiple correlation (CMC) of the moment-angle curves were calculated.
-Where CMC values were less than 0.8 the moment-angle curves were visually assessed for any outlying curve, with outliers replaced by other gait cycle data for that subject, or removed and the mean and CMC recalculated based upon the remaining data.
 The coefficient of variation (CV) was also calculated to assess intra-subject gait cycle variability.

-Passive hip moments are a property of the length of moment arm and the amount of soft tissue, and so data was normalised to body mass and height.
-Hip moment-angle data was originally determined from 0 degrees (hip neutral) to maximum hip range of motion.
-Because the number of samples was reduced as hip angle increased, due to individual limitations in range of motion, the range 0 to 60 degrees was used for analysis as a majority of subjects achieved this.
 Passive hip extensor moments were calculated based upon the dynamic biomechanical model developed by Lee and Munn [19]:

 M=Fxyf+Fyxf+mlegxcgycg-(mlegg+mlegycg)xcg-mlegk2θ